CarmeTeam/Carme-Docu/UserDoc/readme.md

 ## Overview
 ### What is *Carme* ?
+[***Carme***](www.open-carme.org) an open source frame work to mange resources for multiple users running interactive jobs (e.g. Jupyter notebooks) on a Cluster of (GPU) compute nodes.

+### Key features for users
+* interactive GUI job on (GPU) clusters
+* multi-user resource management
+* automatic data I/O
+* usage of pre-build software images for machnie learning and data science
+* creation and management of own images
+* running large multi-node multi-GPU jobs in an desktop-like environment (full abstraction of the underlying HPC stack)

-### NOTE
+### NOTES
-This document is a generic *Carme* ducumentation.
+* This document is a generic *Carme* ducumentation.
 All images show the reference system at ITWM - individual *Carme* installations might vary in apperance and functionality.
 Please also refer to the local documentation.

+* *Carme* is under constant development, so is this documentation.
+Currently, this documentation refers to ***Carme r0.2***

 ### Basic Usage
 After logging into a *Carme* system, users will see the following basic home screen